Table of Contents

 9. Cushing's Syndrome

-This disease, also called hyperadrenocorticism, occurs when a dog’s adrenal glands produce too much cortisol and cause an imbalance in a dog’s electrolytes, which will trigger panting and hard breathing.
+This disease, also called hyperadrenocorticism, occurs when a dog's adrenal glands produce too much cortisol and cause an imbalance in a dog's electrolytes, which will trigger fast or labored breathing.

 If a dog is starving and/or thirsty, gaining weight, losing hair, changing its skin color from pink to grey or black, has a protruding belly (pot-belly), or is irritable or restless, take the dog to the vet.

 Treatments will differ depending on the vet and severity of the illness but will often include surgery or adrenal suppressants.

 10. Eclampsia / Milk Fever

 This is a dangerous condition that only affects nursing mothers of puppies due to a sudden drop in blood calcium levels that causes heavy or hard breathing.

-If these symptoms appear in a dog that is nursing, call your vet right away.
+If these symptoms appear in a nursing dog, call your vet immediately.

 Some vets will make house calls, and it would be best to have a licensed vet come to your home in this situation.

 11. Excess Weight

 Obesity is a serious and potentially life-threatening problem in dogs.

 The extra weight a dog carries puts a massive amount of strain on the dog's body, specifically on its heart, the healthy respiratory system, and the joints of the body.

 The dog's vet can prescribe special food and a stricter feeding program to allow the dog to lose weight and alleviate the dog's discomfort.
 Prevent more serious problems from occurring.

 Such as a loved one coming home after being gone for the day or when the dog encounters another dog that it becomes excited about.

 As long as the hard breathing and panting behaviors stop shortly after the exciting event, your dog should be okay.

 Keep an eye on the dog to ensure that the hard breathing was due to the excitement and ceased shortly after the event.

 Healthy dogs should only pant briefly before their breathing returns to normal.